 nx build myapp.
 As the number of libraries grows, running these commands quickly becomes unmanageable.
 Instead, we can run

-nx build myapp --with-deps.
+nx build myapp.

 It is costly to rebuild all the buildable libraries from scratch every time you want to serve the app.
 That's why the Nx computation caching is so important.
 The caching allows us to only rebuild a small subset of the libraries, which results in much better performance.